 If you notice your speech is different after wearing your aligner trays, re-evaluate in a few days.
 Chances are, the problem will resolve on its own.

-It may take a few days to become accustomed to Invisalign.
-However, most patients find it is a small price to pay for straighter, beautiful teeth.
-To explore your treatment options at our practice, schedule an appointment with one of our doctors.
-Contact us online or give us a call at (312) 321-7645.
+It may take a few days to become accustomed to Invisalign clear aligners.
+However, most patients find it is a small price to pay for straighter, more beautiful teeth.